-Where a student is undertaking approved study, unless one or more of the circumstances listed at 73.1.2 apply, the normal period of Living Allowance entitlement is:
+Where a student is undertaking approved study, the normal period of Living Allowance entitlement is:

-- for secondary school students, from 1 January to 31 December of that year; or - for tertiary and secondary non-school students, from the first day to the last day of the approved course. - o for these purposes, the first day of the course is the earlier of the following: - the first day of attendance at classes in the course; or - for external students, the first day of the enrolment period; or - for students attending the first year of a higher education course, the first day of orientation week. - o for these purposes, the last day of the course will be the later of the following: - the last day of the academic year/study period for that course; or - for external students, the last day of the enrolment period; or - the date of the last examination.
+- \circ for these purposes, the first day of the course is the earlier of the following: - □ the first day of attendance at classes in the course; or - \Box for external students, the first day of the enrolment period; or - $\hfill\square$ for students attending the first year of a higher education course, the first day of orientation week.

+- \circ for these purposes, the last day of the course will be the later of the following: - □ the last day of the academic year/study period for that course; or - □ for external students, the last day of the enrolment period; or - \Box the date of the last examination.